-With LightField, the nonprofit Anna founded in 2016, she launched a photo festival in Hudson, NY.
+Anna Van Lenten is a curator, producer, and writer.
+With LightField, the nonprofit she founded in 2016, she launched a photo festival in Hudson, NY.
 LightField is dedicated to using the power of visual art to illuminate environmental and social issues.